Ulrike Krumbiegel: Role profile and awards

 Ulrike Krumbiegel is deemed as one of the most convincing character actresses in Germany.
 Determined on any particular type, she played little girls several times at the beginning of her career; later, she was often the silent woman in the background.
 She was often naïve or needy, proving her flexibility at many times.
 Her roles are characterised by a "wide range".
 In critics, her "physical weakness", her "sense", and the "brittleness" were emphasized in her presentation.

 For her performance in the TV film Geschlecht: weiblich by Dirk Kummer, she earned in 2003 the German TV Awards in the category "Best Actress – Lead Role".
 In 2008, Krumbiegel won the Golden Camera as best actress.
 She was honoured for her role in Polizeiruf 110: Jenseits.
 She was shortlisted for the 2009 German Film Award in the category "Best Performance - Female Supporting Role" for A Woman in Berlin.
-For the 2010 German Television Award she was nominated for "Best Actress" for her role in Der verlorene Vater.
+For the 2010 German Television Award she was nominated for "Best Actress" for her role in The Lost Father.